Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Integrator for discontinuous dynamics via Laplace momentum

 \subsection{Mixing momentum distributions for continuous and discrete parameters}

-The potential energy $\pot(\btheta)$ would be a smooth function of $\theta_i$ if both the prior and likelihood depend smoothly on $\theta_i$ as is often the case for a continuous parameter.
-On the other hand, $\pot(\btheta)$ will be a discontinuous function of $\theta_i$ if $\theta_i$ is a continuous embedding of a discrete parameter.
-The coordinate-wise update of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} leads to a valid proposal mechanism whether or not $\pot(\btheta)$ has discontinuities along the coordinate $\theta_i$.
-If $\pot(\btheta)$ varies smoothly along some coordinates of $\btheta$, however, we can devise an integrator that takes advantage of such smooth dependence.
+The potential energy $\pot(\btheta)$ is a smooth function of $\theta_i$ if both the prior and likelihood depend smoothly on $\theta_i$.
+The coordinate-wise update of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} leads to a valid proposal mechanism whether or not $\pot(\btheta)$ has discontinuities along $\theta_i$.
+If $\pot(\btheta)$ varies smoothly along some coordinates of $\btheta$, however, we can devise an integrator that takes advantage of the smooth dependence.